Star Wars – Episode 1: The Phantom Menace (1999): Looking Back 15 Years

 Having made those points, I must take issue with the intense backlash from other critics against the film.
 The Phantom Menace‘s negative reviews — and there have been an awful lot of them — were probably written by people who saw the movie once.
 Journalists and amateurs alike have been trying to outdo each other hurling insults at the movie, as though they had hired George Lucas personally and drawn him up a list of specifications for the movie that they wanted.
 What they got is just what Lucas wanted instead.

 Let’s get these things straight:

 - Like other Star Wars movies, The Phantom Menace is not a film of outstanding acting, and George Lucas has never been much of an actor’s director.
-(Still, considering how many elements of each scene were invisible during the filming, it was certainly a challenge for these talented actors!)
+(Still, considering how many elements of each scene were invisible during the filming, the actors must have faced daunting challenges.)